c2m2/Neuro-VISOR/README.md

 Make sure that your HMD is set up and that you have gone through the first-time setup.
 Ideally you have tested several other programs on your headset before using this software.

-1. Clone project to any location (Downloading as a zip archive has been known to cause unplanned behaviour in this project).
+1. Clone project to any location (NOTE: Downloading the zip archive of this Unity Project is problematic, as GitHub does not currently support archiving files versioned with Git LFS.
+Downloading static build releases still works as intended).

 2. Ensure the correct version of the Unity Editor is installed